scotthelm/streamer/README.md

 performs functions on the hash, returning an instance of the stream with the resulting payload.

+The StreamBuilder uses a hash as configuration to string together the calls that each stream makes.

 ## Installation

 Add this line to your application's Gemfile: